jundalisay/superb/content/en/research/indian/gita/chapter-13.md

 Shining eternally.
 Wisdom He is
 And Wisdom's way, and Guide of all the wise,
 Planted in every heart.

-So have I told
-Of Life's stuff, and the moulding, and the lore
-To comprehend.
-Whoso, adoring Me,
-Perceiveth this, shall surely come to Me!
+So have I told of Life's stuff, and the moulding, and the lore to comprehend.
+Whoso, adoring Me, Perceiveth this, shall surely come to Me!
 Know thou that Nature and the Spirit both
 Have no beginning!
 Know that qualities